 If ten people receive the polio vaccine and none of those ten people contract polio, the medical establishment will tell you that’s because of the efficacy of the polio vaccine.
 But the real question is what would have otherwise happened to those ten people had they not received the polio vaccine, with all other variables remaining static?
 There is no way to go back in time and see what would have otherwise happened.
 That’s why medicine is based upon historicism, not empiricism.
 One can show correlation, but not causation.
 Pursuant to the calculus employed by the medical establishment, one could likewise blame every illness a vaccinated person has on vaccines.

 I had to receive the first three shots out of the anthrax vaccine series shortly before my End of Active Service date in the Marine Corps.
-My unit’s policy was to make us start on the shots even though we were about to get and I was so close to getting out that two of the shots I received were administered after my final physical.
+My unit’s policy was to make us start on the shots even though we were about to get out, and I was so close to getting out that two of the shots I received were administered after my final physical.
 Posterior to receiving the anthrax vaccine, I ended up with some health problems.
+There’s nothing in my military medical records about any of these health problems because I was so close to getting out.
+This makes it inherently impossible to even prevail on a claim with the VA absent being permitted to discuss possible causes of my health problems, such as the anthrax vaccine.
 I have learned from first hand experience that nobody is keeping track of adverse reactions.
 If I hadn’t filled out and submitted a VAERS report, it wouldn’t have ever happened.
 I can assure you that medical authorities aren’t studying adverse reactions to vaccines.